top of page

 Wordsmith NEW GF.jpg

-In 2020 I ditched academia, for reasons too tiring to tell here, and founded GROW inclusion.
-I decided that my social and cultural sciences knowledge, advertising experience, and deep understanding of the power of inclusion, could help practitioners craft authentically inclusive brand strategies and creative messages.
+At the end of 2020 I ditched academia for reasons too tiring and awful (and likely liable to tell here) and founded GROW inclusion the next year.
+I figured work as a social and cultural scientist, along with my advertising experience, might be a good combo to help practitioners craft authentically inclusive and sustainable brand strategies.
 Of course, this can only work if advertising agencies, and the brands they serve, honestly aspire to be inclusive.
-And this, dear readers, is a very big if.
+If they do, they might consider exploring my branded inclusion offerings at GROW inclusion.

-In 2025 as the America I had come to know began to implode, I pivoted again and added WordsmithPHD to my repertoire.
-As you have likely figured out by now, my provocative Word Puzzles with their pointed essays and my Written Words, challenge us to rethink our shared social and political trajectory.
-In the end, as a dear colleague and friend was quick to say of me, I’m “radically honesty.”
+Recently, as I've watched my beloved country imploding, I've pivoted again.
+I added WordsmithPHD to my repertoire.
+As you have likely figured out by now, my provocative Word Puzzles with their pointed essays and my Written Words, challenge us, I hope, to rethink our shared American destiny.
+In the end, as a dear colleague and friend was quick to say of me...

 Welcome to WordsmithPHD.